King Charles III starts reign as mourning begins for late queen

 She was seen smiling in her last official photographs from Tuesday when she appointed Truss as the 15th prime minister of her reign, which started with Winston Churchill in Downing Street.

-But the queen looked frail and leant on a walking stick.
+But the queen, visibly thinner and stooped, leant on a walking stick.
 Her hand was also bruised dark blue-purple, sparking concern.

+Jane Barlow, the photographer who took the last public pictures of the queen on Tuesday, said she was “frail” but in “good spirits”.

+“I got a lot of smiles from her,“ said Barlow, who works for the UK’s domestic Press Association news agency.

-Her body will initially remain there, before being taken to the Scottish capital Edinburgh.
+Her body is expected to remain there initially before being taken Sunday to the Palace of Holyroodhouse in Edinburgh.

-From there, her coffin is expected to travel by train to London for a lying in state accessible to the public, before the funeral.
+From the Scottish capital, her coffin is due to be flown to London on Tuesday for a lying in state accessible to the public.

+Officials expect more than one million people to file past the catafalque in Westminster Hall, the oldest part of the parliamentary complex, before the televised funeral service at Westminster Abbey opposite.

-Braving steady rain, crowds gathered late into Thursday night outside Buckingham Palace in London, and Windsor Castle west of the capital, with the number of well-wishers set to swell in the days ahead.
+Braving steady rain, crowds gathered late into Thursday night outside Buckingham Palace in London, and Windsor Castle west of the capital, placing flowers and reflecting on her long reign.

 Londoner Joshua Ellis, 24, choked back tears as he mourned the “nation’s grandmother” at the palace.